Image cover for blog about ten tips to accelerate pen & ink drawing skills

 After observing pros in action, such as Master Kim Jung Gi, I gradually switched my hold.

 I loosened the grip and moved my hand about halfway up the pen.
 This freed me to access my shoulder and arm for drawing instead of being restricted to my wrist and fingers.
-There are situations, such as for drawing small details, where the tripod hold remains appropriate.
-But I no longer experience hand and wrist pain.

 The angle of your drawing board can affect your well-being and motivation to practice.